-3.2.1 Fine-Grained Buffer Block Fetch and Writeback

-Conventional buffer management in the OS page cache maintains the DRAM buffer space at the block granularity (i.e., 4 KB).
-This coarse-grained buffer management is inefficient for HiNFS.
+3.3.2 Fine-Grained Buffer Block Fetch and Writeback.
+Conventional buffer management in the OS page cache maintains the DRAM buffer space at the block granularity (i.e., 4KB).
+This coarsegrained buffer management is inefficient for HiNFS.
 On one hand, an unaligned lazy-persistent write to a block not present in the DRAM buffer causes the operating system to synchronously fetch the block from the NVMM storage into the DRAM buffer before the write is applied.
-Such fetch-before-write requirement impacts the system performance, because the fetching process can block the writing process [9].
+Such fetch-before-write requirement impacts the system performance, because the fetching process can block the writing process (Campello et al. 2015).
 On the other hand, a whole buffer block would be flushed to storage even though only a few bytes of data are written to this block, causing a significant impact on the foreground application performance for two main reasons.
 First, when the DRAM buffer has no free blocks, the foreground lazy-persistent writes may stall until the background writeback threads reclaim enough free DRAM buffer space.
 Second, the background writeback threads can also compete the limited NVMM write bandwidth with the foreground eager-persistent writes.
-As a result, it is essential to improve the fetch/writeback performance of a buffer block in order to achieve higher system performance.
+As a result, it is essential to improve the fetch/writeback performance of a buffer block to achieve higher system performance.

 To address the above issue, we propose Cacheline Level Fetch/Writeback (CLFW), which tracks the writes to the DRAM blocks on the basis of processor's cache lines.
-In CLFW, data is fetched from or flushed to NVMM in a finegrained way rather than the block level.
-To do so, we use a Cacheline Bitmap (as shown in Figure 4) to track the state of each cacheline within a DRAM block.
+In CLFW, data is fetched from or flushed to NVMM in a fine-grained way rather than the block level.
+To do so, we use a Cacheline Bitmap (as shown in Figure 5) to track the state of each cacheline within a DRAM block.
 In this scheme, when a dirty DRAM block is selected for eviction, the writeback thread will check the Cacheline Bitmap of this block.
 Only if the P bit is 1 (i.e., the Pth cacheline is dirty), the cacheline should be written back to the NVMM.
 For an unaligned lazy-persistent write to a block not present in the DRAM buffer, we only need to fetch the corresponding cachelines instead of the whole block into the DRAM buffer.
-For example, for the baseline system with 4 KB DRAM block size and 64 B cacheline size, if a user writes to the 0~112 B region of a block, traditional system needs to fetch the whole block ($0 \sim 4096$ B) into the DRAM buffer, while CLFW only needs to fetch the second cacheline of this block ($64 \sim 128$ B) into the DRAM buffer.
+For example, for the baseline system with 4KB DRAM block size and 64B cacheline size, if a user writes to the 0~112B region of a block, traditional system needs to fetch the whole block (0~4096B) into the DRAM buffer.
 In summary, CLFW significantly reduces the wasteful data-fetch and data-flush for workloads containing many small block-unaligned lazy-persistent writes, thereby improving the performance in these cases.

-3.3 Elimination of the Double-Copy Overheads
+3.4 Elimination of the Double-Copy Overheads

-As fast NVMM is attached directly to the processor's memory bus and can be accessed at memory speeds, extra data copies would be inefficient for NVMM systems which can substantially degrade their performance [6, 13, 18, 49].
+As fast NVMM is attached directly to the processor's memory bus and can be accessed at memory speeds, extra data copies would be inefficient for NVMM systems, which can substantially degrade their performance (Dulloor et al. 2014; Wu and Reddy 2011; Condit et al. 2009; DAX 2014).
 As a result, it is essential to avoid such overheads whenever possible.
 To this end, we find two key reasons to cause the double-copy overheads resulted from conventional buffer management.
 This section describes them and discusses how we overcome them separately.
-It is worth noting that all the double-copy overheads, we pay attention to in this paper, mainly refer to those that occur in the critical I/O path, as they are the key factors of affecting the system performance.
+It is worth noting that all the double-copy overheads, we pay attention to in this article, mainly refer to those that occur in the critical I/O path, as they are the key factors of affecting the system performance.